Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * 014 - Employer - UC 11 - GitHub Project MarkDown Documents (geoLocation already accepted)
 * 015 - Employer - UC 12 - Feedback Form (geoLocation already accepted)

-What? - CSS Modals with an About Modal describing how to navigate and use the website, an API Modal providing links to the API documentation of the API's used on this project/website, a Code Snipped Modal with links to resources and courses used to further my knowledge and skills to create this website, a Contact Form Modal for Users to engage with me, and a Credibility Modal to gain an understanding of who I am and wirth links to the Code Institute Milestone Projects.
+What? - CSS Modals with an About Modal describing how to navigate and use the website, an API Modal providing links to the API documentation of the API's used on this project/website, a Code Snipped Modal with links to resources and courses used to further my knowledge and skills to create this website, a Contact Form Modal for Users to engage with me, and a Credibility Modal to gain an understanding of who I am and with links to the Code Institute Milestone Projects.

 How? - A Grid Layout, together with Flexbox is used on this website.
 The Grid Layout described below uses `grid-template-areas` as they're easy to understand and use (visually clear).
 The Fixed Footer area uses 3 columns x 1 row.